Here's What You Need To Know About Ovarian Cysts

-Earlier this year, Lena Dunham was hospitalized to treat a ruptured ovarian cyst, unintentionally shedding light on an often ignored area of women's health.
-Although most cysts don't require that kind of medical attention, they're far more common than you might realize.
+After having to take time off from Girls publicity due to a continuing battle with endometriosis last month, Lena Dunham was hospitalised over the weekend to treat a ruptured ovarian cyst.

-Any person who ovulates will almost certainly get some kind of ovarian cyst at some point, but that's not always a problem.
+Any woman who ovulates will almost certainly get some kind of ovarian cyst in her life, but that's not always a problem.
 For instance, your eggs are normally released from your ovaries every month.
 But sometimes, instead of breaking open to release the egg, the follicle grows into a cyst that'll go away on its own in a few months.

 "During the process of ovulating, people will have ovarian cysts develop, and they’re usually asymptomatic," says Wendy Chang, MD at the Southern California Reproductive Center.
 "But when they get larger and rupture, that’s when people will feel them."

 In those cases, the pain can be mild or knife-in-your-side sharp.
-And there are a bunch of different things that cause cysts.
-Here's everything you need to know about the causes of ovarian cysts — and what they mean for your health.
+And there are a bunch of different ways those cysts might be caused.
+Here's what you need to know about ovarian cysts — and what they mean for your health.

-Any person who ovulates will almost certainly get some kind of ovarian cyst at some point, but that's not always a problem.
+Any woman who ovulates will almost certainly get some kind of ovarian cyst in her life, but that's not always a problem.
 For instance, your eggs are normally released from your ovaries every month.
 But sometimes, instead of breaking open to release the egg, the follicle grows into a cyst that'll go away on its own in a few months.

 "During the process of ovulating, people will have ovarian cysts develop, and they’re usually asymptomatic," says Wendy Chang, MD at the Southern California Reproductive Center.
 "But when they get larger and rupture, that’s when people will feel them."

 In those cases, the pain can be mild or knife-in-your-side sharp.
-And there are a bunch of different things that cause cysts.
-Here's everything you need to know about the causes of ovarian cysts — and what they mean for your health.
+And there are a bunch of different ways those cysts might be caused.
+Here's what you need to know about ovarian cysts — and what they mean for your health.

 What are the symptoms of an ovarian cyst?